-3.10 RBRtridente (tri)
+3.11 RBRtridente (tri)

 The RBRtridente is an optical sensor with three channels, capable of making multiple fluorescence and backscatter or turbidity measurements simultaneously.
+A dry-bay variant, designed for vehicle integration applications, offers the same channel options as the standard, wet-bay version.